Sharath1036/Sharath1036/README.md

     ABOUT ME
 </h2>

-I'm currently working as a Software Engineer, LLMs at Salk AI in India.
+I'm currently working as a LLM Engineer at Salk AI in India.
 My inclination lies towards Generative AI, Deep Learning, Computer Vision and Natural Language Processing, where I constantly keep myself updated with the latest advancements in these fields and use FastAPI to build RESTful APIs for model deployment.
 Additionally, I sometimes develop Next.js applications for building production-ready interfaces that allow users to interact with AI/ML systems.

-I previously worked as a Machine Learning Engineer at Feynn Labs and Machine Learning Researcher at Avignon Université.
+I previously worked in Machine Learning Engineer and Research roles at Feynn Labs and at Avignon Université respectively.

 I graduated with a BTech in Electronics and Communication from D.J.
 Sanghvi College of Engineering in June 2024.